jricoiii/jricoiii/content/courses/stat159/remote-instruction.md

 ## Goals of ConferZoom Session
 Support your intake of information from the ISLE lessons by;
-- Provide clarification (Answer Question that came up during intake)
+- Provide clarification (answer your question that came up during intake).
-- Provide a new examples to help you assess understanding
+- Provide a new examples to help you assess your understanding.
-- Provide interacive, hands-on personal experience with a concept to make it more familiar to you
+- Provide interactive, hands-on personal experience with a concept to make it more familiar to you.
-- Provide additional learning checks
+- Provide additional learning checks through questioning.
-- Provide opportunities to elaborate and consult with classmates
+- Provide opportunities to elaborate and consult with classmates.
-- Review question and student answers posed in the lesson
+- Review questions and student answers posed in the lesson.

 ## Student Advice for Successful Remote Learning